Renatableao/CS50-Python-Final-Project/README.md

 ## Conclusion

-The website now offers a user-friendly flight search experience, with features such as language and currency configuration, user login and personal pages, and data storage in a secure database.
+The website now offers a user-friendly flight search experience, with features such as currency configuration, user login and personal pages, and data storage in a secure database.

 I am proud of the progress made in developing this project where I could learn new skills and knowledge in web development.
 It was fun!